 If you have ever seen a court proceeding on television, or heard the media report on the status of a trial, you likely have heard the term “deposition”.
 If you are like most people, you may not know exactly what a deposition is, or if it will apply to you in the event of your own legal matter arising.
 At Daic Law, we want you to be informed about common legal matters so that if you are involved in a legal case, you know what to expect.
-Read on to learn more about depositions, what they are, how they are used, and if they could apply to your case.
+Read on to learn more about depositions, what they are, why they are useful, and if they could apply to your case.

 What is a Deposition?

 A deposition is an oral witness statement that is taken under oath.
 Depositions are taken during the discovery phase of a case, the period where both parties gather evidence and information.
 There are two primary purposes for depositions, including:

 - To gather information from the witness directly